BMW i3 won’t be replaced

-Earlier this year, BMW i Division chief Robert Irlinger said that the car isn’t tied to a conventional life cycle, which would ordinarily end after seven years on sale.
+Prior to Nota’s comments, BMW i Division chief Robert Irlinger explained that the car isn’t tied to a conventional life cycle, which would ordinarily end after seven years on sale.

 An electric version of the latest BMW 3 Series is rumoured to be in the pipeline, but so far M cars have refrained from embracing electrification.
 That'll soon change, however.
 “You will see electrified vehicles in M division as well,” Irlinger confirmed.
 “We are working with them, right now.”

-Talks with other BMW Group brands – such as Rolls-Royce and MINI – are also being held.
+Talks with other BMW Group brands – such as Rolls-Royce and MINI – have also been held.
 “There are some real advantages from incorporating electric power into performance vehicles,” Irlinger continued.
 “You have immediate torque delivery, which can give you acceleration while a combustion engine is still thinking about it.
 These advantages we will spread to the whole brands, in a specific way.”

 BMW is set to launch 25 new electrified vehicles by 2023.
-Last month, it confirmed that its electrification plans were two years ahead of schedule, having previously targeted 2025 to deliver its planned electrified models.
+In June 2019, it confirmed that its electrification plans were two years ahead of schedule, having previously targeted 2025 to deliver its planned electrified models.